iprincewill3/NYC-Airbnb-Data-Analysis/README.md

 ## Introduction

 Well known for having the 'Statue of Liberty', which was gifted from France, New York City (NYC) is the most populous city in the United States of America, with 5 boroughs, namely, Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
-The NYC Airbnb Data Analysis is a project aimed at accessing the Airbnb listings in New York City, and also analyzing how each borough compares to each other in terms of their prices.
+The NYC Airbnb Data Analysis is a project aimed at accessing the Airbnb listings in New York City, and also analyzing how each borough compares to others in terms of their prices.
 In total, 3 datasets were involved in order to analyze the city's response to the Airbnb listings.
 The datasets were cleaned and analyzed, using Python (on Jupyter Notebook), and the outcome was visualized.

 **_Disclaimer_**: _The NYC image (just before the introduction) was obtained from sonnenklar.tv and has only been used for illustrative purposes.
 Also, the datasets do not represent the city and have been utilized to demonstrate the various functions in Python._